 Regarding the “Kill Bon Jovi” sticker, it originates from the 1987 Donington Monsters of Rock festival.
 During Metallica’s set, Bon Jovi decided to hover over the audience in his helicopter for some reason, disrupting the concert, which was already not going good due to poor sound both on and off stage.
 This obviously annoyed Hetfield, which resulted in the iconic sticker being added to the guitar.
 [Guitar Player magazine, April 1989]

 |James’s first ESP, and one of this most recognizable guitars.
 He bought it just prior to recording “And Justice For All”, and used it as his main axe during that period.

-The guitar featured neck through body construction (as with all of James’ ESPs), with mahogany body and neck featuring rosewood fingerboard and custom middle finger inlays.
-The guitar was also equipped with a Tune-o-Matic bridge, Gotoh tuners, and EMG 81/60 active pickups.
+The guitar has mahogany body with a set neck with rosewood fretboard featuring custom middle finger inlays.
+It was equipped with a Tune-o-Matic bridge, Gotoh tuners, and EMG 81/60 active pickups.

 1987 ESP MX220 “So Fucking What”

 |James used this guitar as the backup guitar for the “Eet Fuk” white ESP, but he mostly kept it in the studio to use during the studio session on the Black Album and Load.